StanfordSpezi/SpeziAccessGuard/README.md

 ## Setup

-### Add SpeziAccessGuard as a Dependency
+### 1. Add Spezi Access Guard as a Dependency

 First, you will need to add the SpeziAccessGuard Swift package to [your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app#) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).

-### Configuring the SpeziAccessGuard Module
+### 2. Register the Access Guard Component

 > [!IMPORTANT]
 > If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/setup) to set up the core Spezi infrastructure.

-You can configure the [`SpeziAccessGuard`](https://swiftpackageindex.com/StanfordSpezi/SpeziAccessGuard/documentation/speziaccessguard) module in the [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate) as follows.
+You can configure the [`AccessGuard`](https://swiftpackageindex.com/stanfordspezi/speziaccessguard/0.1.1/documentation/speziaccessguard/accessguard) component in the [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate) as follows.

 ```swift
 import Spezi